LauraLeeLee/NeighborhoodMapProject/README.md

 ## Installation

-1. Download the repo.
+1. Download the repo
-2. Open the index.html file in browser.
+2. Open the index.html file in browser
+   -right click on file, choose browser to open it in.
 3. Open any files in preferred code editor

 ## Resources